Meghan Markle’s Dad Found A Way To Put His Royal Wedding Suit To Good Use

 — wintertactics #FBPE (Full Brexit Prompt Exit) (@wintertactics) June 23, 2018

 Johnno Spence, who is the founder of the Public Relations firm, JSC Communications, is rumored to have attended the Royal Ascot on Tuesday, the same day Prince Harry and Meghan Markle were also in attendance.
-There has been no official word yet on if the Duchess of Sussex, seated just a few feet away, noticed the PR guru wearing Thomas Markle’s second-hand attire.
+There has been no official word yet on whether the Duchess of Sussex, seated just a few feet away, noticed the PR guru wearing her dad’s second-hand attire.